ADAM CARADOG THOMAS

 What is Psychotherapy?

-The right therapist for you will likely be the one you feel best able to build a relationship with, the one you feel most comfortable working with.
-With that in mind we would start by booking an initial consultation in order for us to meet and for you to decide if I am someone you would like to work with.
+The right psychotherapist will be the one you feel best able to build a relationship with, and feel most comfortable talking to.
+With that in mind, we start with an initial consultation in order for us to meet and for you to decide if I am someone you would like to work with.

 It may be that you’re struggling right now and don’t know why.
 That’s okay too and by talking together our work might be able to shine a light on some of those darker places.
-Our work would typically be once a week for 50 minutes, long-term and open ended, offering you the opportunity to finish when you feel ready.
+Our work would typically be once or twice a week for 50 minutes, in a long-term and open ended setting, offering you the opportunity to finish when you feel ready.

 Qualifications